MetaMask/faq/USERS.md

 4. To verify that MetaMask has imported the account, click **Switch Accounts**.
 The imported account should appear in the list of accounts and should be marked "Loose". <br/>
   ![Switch Accounts to Verify](switch-accounts-to-verify.png)

+## Why are My Accounts Different Than My Client?

+If you are running your own full blockchain node like geth or parity, MetaMask can connect to it to allow a fully locally hosted experience, which includes greater decentralization, and faster load times.

+These clients also allow you to create accounts within themselves.
+Those accounts are not related to your MetaMask accounts at all!
+MetaMask creates and encrypts your accounts within its own process, keeping them neatly secured from your blockchain process.

+The only way to send a transaction from a MetaMask account is by using the MetaMask UI to approve a transaction.

+That said, you can also export a MetaMask account, or import another account into MetaMask, but without these very deliberate steps, your accounts are very separate.